isomerpages/cris-corp/news-and-events/news/_posts/2024-12-06-post-Year in Review 2024: Building strong foundations through learning and engagement.md

 </div>
 <p><em>Photo credit: Jonathan Heisler for Foreign Policy</em>
 </p>
-<p>On 24 September 2024, CArdiovascular DiseasE National Collaborative Enterprise
-(CADENCE) participated at the event hosted on the sidelines of the 79<sup>th</sup> United National General Assembly (UNGA) by Novartis Foundation and Foreign Policy.
+<p>On 24 September 2024, CADENCE participated at the event hosted on the
-They presented on Singapore’s participation in the AI4HealthyCities (AI4HC) research study helmed by the Novartis Foundation.
+sidelines of the 79<sup>th</sup> United National General Assembly (UNGA) by Novartis Foundation and Foreign Policy.
+They presented on Singapore’s participation in the AI4HealthyCities research study helmed by the Novartis Foundation.
 The Singapore study specifically examined the influence of social determinants of health (SDoH) on cardiovascular health and disease outcomes among the local population.</p>
 <p>CADENCE is proud to be involved in this study and is eager to leverage
 these research insights on cardiovascular health.
 The aim is to establish a regional blueprint that enables Singapore and other countries to make